dmandelin/world/notes/next.md

 After that, we can think more about how to make more lasting peace and how to get settlements to grow beyond village level.

+### Latest note

+With the new population growth model, at the start the regular clans tend to decline in population while the eminient families grow fast due to their large output bonus.
+This isn't right -- population should be growing, and elites should not be growing much faster.
+Nutrition is also low due to these issues:
+- not using animal products yet (historically they were basically required)
+- no automatic reallocation to increase nutrition, and on the chart we can see that MUL is much better for lentils than barley in the current allocation

+We could go ahead and add animal products first, but I think I should probably do optimization first, because manual allocation of even simple kinds gets more and more complicated as products are added.

+At the moment we're not too concerned about intertile trade (though we should probably bring it back at some point).
+One option is to allocate labor starting from zero or some low amount, but in general we should allow any kind of reallocation.

+Then we can add animal products, with sheep and goats raised on non-farmland.
+At this point it starts to become an option to add intertile trade back.

+After we have the production model filled back out a bit, we can retune population growth rates, also considering:
+- smaller production bonus for eminent families -- might want to start with 20-50%
+- different birth and death rate functions for eminent families that result in significantly lower population growth.
+We probably don't need this one until they get a really noticeably different standard of living as long as we reduce prod bonus.
+- create more avenues for elites to give away or use up wealth.
+  We could start with a low production bonus, then raise it as we add more ways to spend it.
+- we could also assign more capital to them instead of giving a production bonus.
+That way, their bonus would decline as they get more people relative to their land.